wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/smartdashboard-namespace.rst

 .. image:: images/smartdashboard-namespace/view-smartdashboard.png
   :alt: SmartDashboard display of the values generated in the code above.

 The code from the previous step generates the table values as shown and the SmartDashboard display as shown here.
-The numbers correspond to the NetworkTable variables shown in the previous step.
+The numbers correspond to the NetworkTables variables shown in the previous step.

 LiveWindow Data Values
 ----------------------